 Applies to: Office 2007 | Outlook 2010 | SharePoint Server 2010

-Gets a string that represents a collection of people.
+Gets a string that represents a collection of activities of the user that is specified by the hashedAddresses parameter.

-[out] An XML string that represents a set of friends of the person, and that complies with the definition of friends as defined in the XML schema for OSC provider extensibility.
+The returned XML string must comply with the schema definition for activityFeed, as defined in the schema for OSC provider extensibility.